Manson follower Leslie Van Houten should be paroled, California appeals court rules

-LOS ANGELES (AP) — A California appeals court said Tuesday that Leslie Van Houten, who participated in two killings at the direction of cult leader Charles Manson in 1969, should be let out of prison on parole.
+LOS ANGELES (AP) — A California appeals court said Tuesday that Leslie Van Houten, who participated in two killings at the direction of cult leader Charles Manson in 1969, should be released from prison on parole.

-California Attorney General Rob Bonta could ask the California Supreme Court to stop her release.
-Neither his office nor Newsom’s immediately responded to requests for comment on whether they would do so.
+Newsom could request that California Attorney General Rob Bonta petition the state Supreme Court to stop her release.
+Bonta’s office referred questions to Newsom’s office, which didn’t respond to queries about possible next steps.

-Van Houten, now in her 70s, is serving a life sentence for helping Manson and other followers kill Leno LaBianca, a grocer in Los Angeles, and his wife Rosemary.
-Van Houten was 19 at the time.
+Van Houten, now in her 70s, is serving a life sentence for helping Manson and other followers kill Leno LaBianca, a grocer in Los Angeles, and his wife, Rosemary.

 Newsom has said that Van Houten still poses a danger to society.
 In rejecting her parole, he said she offered an inconsistent and inadequate explanation for her involvement with Manson at the time of the killings.